How to Make Pressed Flower Bookmarks — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 5Store your finished pressed flower bookmarks in a cool, dry place away from direct sunlight to prevent fading.
+• 5Store your finished pressed flower bookmarks in a dry place away from direct sunlight to preserve their colors and prevent them from becoming brittle.
+Direct sunlight is a primary cause of fading in dried botanicals.

 Frequently Asked Questions